dayseanm04/Hospital-Network-Design-Project/setup/07-Configure-IP-Addresses-For-HS-CORE-FW1-to-HS-CORE-R1.md

 ---

-## ⚙️ Configuration Summary (High-Level)
+## ⚙️ Configuration Summary

-Use these steps on each device (do not repeat commands line-by-line):
+Use these steps on each device:

 | Device | What to Do |
 |--------|------------|